saviour123/payapp/README.md

 ## How to Use It

-clone the repo `$ git clone https://github.com/saviour123/payapp.git && cd payapp`
+Clone the repo `$ git clone https://github.com/saviour123/payapp.git && cd payapp`

 You need a virtualenv `$ virtualenv env`